-A Christmas in Vienna is one not to be missed.
+A Christmas in Vienna is is one not to be missed.
 It’s worthy of “bucket list” inclusion and one you will remember for a very long time.
-The Christmas markets in Vienna are truly something magical.
+There is something magical about the Christmas markets in Vienna.
 Soft sparkling lights, gently falling snow, the smell of freshly roasting chestnuts, and musicians wandering through the streets.
 It sounds and feels like a fairytale, but Christmas in Vienna is very real.

 From mid-November until the end of December, Austria is the place to enjoy traditional Christmas markets.
 Festive lights, seasonal treats and snow-covered roofs make for a special experience that only Austria can provide.
 Austrians often refer to the Advent period as the country’s “fifth season”.
 Vienna always shines, but during the Advent season, it dazzles.
 Festivities take place in historic squares and pedestrian areas, making long walks from cafés to museums and shops even more enjoyable.

 In Vienna, the markets are an age-old tradition that help to put a smile on everyone’s face and provide an overwhelming Christmas spirit.
 The forerunners of the present-day markets date back to 1298 in the Middle Ages when the Duke of Austria granted Vienna’s citizens the privilege of holding a “Krippenmarkt” or December Market.
 The character and prevalence of these markets has naturally changed considerably over the centuries.

 Vienna itself says that there are 20 official Christmas Markets.
 There are in fact many more smaller ones.
 As you walk through the central old city, you’ll come across small squares (or platz) where small markets and vendor booths are open and waiting for you.